0xnbk/blog.nbk.dev/README.md

 blog.nikhilben.com
 ==================

-Personal blog of Nikhil Ben Kuruvilla <https://nikhilben.com>.
+Personal blog of [Nikhil Ben Kuruvilla](https://nbk.dev).
 I encourage you to use this blog in whatever ways you like, except for the articles.

 Introduction
 =======